C0Mon/task-tracker/README.md

 # task-tracker

 A simple command-line interface for managing tasks in a JSON file.
-This Python script allows you to add, list, update, and delete tasks efficiently.
-Completed and submitted for https://roadmap.sh/projects/task-tracker
+This Python script allows you to add, list, update, and delete tasks efficiently

 ## Features